justmarkham/DAT4/project.md

 ### February 18: First Draft Due

-Upload a rough copy of your work to your own project repository on GitHub.
+Zip up all files relevant to your project, and email them to Sinan.
 Your peers and instructors will provide feedback, according to [these guidelines](peer_review.md).

 At a minimum, you should include:
 * Narrative of what you have done so far and what you are still planning to do, ideally in a format similar to the format of your final project paper